iren-salazar/Access-ArrayList-Elements/README.md

 # Access-ArrayList-Elements
-simply birthday letter to select with using ArrayList -accessing the elements in ArrayList
+simply birthday letter to select with using ArrayList -accessing the elements in ArrayList using the get() method

 package personal;